-Beginning with the 2019-2020 award year, qualified children of undocumented immigrants who are eligible for in-state tuition under 15-106.8 of the MD Education Article are also eligible to apply for various State financial aid grants and scholarships.
-The Maryland State Financial Aid Application (MSFAA) is available to applicants who are ineligible to receive federal aid using the Free Application for Federal Student Aid (FAFSA).
-You can learn more about the MSFAA here.
+Beginning with the 2019-2020 award year, undocumented students who are eligible for in-state tuition are eligible to apply for various State financial aid grands and scholarships using the Maryland State Financial Aid Application (MSFAA).
+You can learn more about the MASFAA here.

-Students may also find the National Association of Student Financial Aid Administrators (NASFAA) Tip Sheet for Undocumented Students helpful in answering some general questions regarding the financial aid eligibility for undocumented and deferred action students.
+Students may also find the National Association of Student Financial Aid Administrators (NASFAA) Tip Sheet for Undocumented Students helpful in answering some general questions regarding the financial aid eligibility for undocumented and DACA students.

-A Q&A Sheet entitled Financial Aid and Undocumented Students has been released by the Department of Education to provide additional guidance to undocumented students and their families.
+A Q&A sheet entitled Financial Aid and Undocumented Students has been released by the U.S. Department of Education to provide additional guidance to undocumented students and their families.